morpho-org/vault-v2/README.md

 ### Max rate

 The vault's share price will not increase faster than the allocator-set `maxRate`.
-This can be useful to stabilize the distributed rate, or build a buffer to tank losses.
+This can be useful to stabilize the distributed rate, or build a buffer to be able to absorb losses.

 ### Fees